Contrast-Security-OSS/docs/content/about/deploy/Deployment-overview.md

 ## What Happens Next

 Follow-up by Contrast after the Contrast Business Review meeting typically includes plans for user and application/server adoption, increasing value, and addressing key challenges and issues.
-You're also encouraged to contact the [Customer Success](https://support.contrastsecurity.com) team about any issues you encounter as you continue to grow with Contrast.
+You're also encouraged to contact the [Customer Success](https://support.contrastsecurity.com) team about any issues you encounter as you grow with Contrast.